Vegan Sticky Sesame Chickpeas

 Easy, flavorful, and packed with plant protein, these sesame chickpeas are a vegan chickpea recipe that make for a quick and delicious dinner the whole family will love.
 They’re ready in just 15 minutes and are great to meal prep for the week.

 I have a thing for super easy dinners.
-These sticky sesame chickpeas, sesame noodles, chana masala and these Mexican stuffed sweet potatoes are my favorites at the moment.
+These sticky sesame chickpeas, sesame noodles, chana masala and these Mexican stuffed sweet potatoes are my favorite easy dinners at the moment.

 But I’m partial to these vegan sesame chickpeas because they literally take 15 minutes to make and have so much flavor your taste buds are going to explode.